nayata/nayata.github.io/_pages/hexe.md

 All prefab files have a *".prefab"* extension to differentiate them from other data files.

-**A prefab file** is simply a JSON text file, formatted with newlines, that contains data about the objects to be created (such as bitmaps, interactive elements, etc.), their placement in the scene, and the properties to be applied to these objects.
+**A prefab file** is simply a JSON text file, formatted with newlines, that contains data about the objects to be created (such as bitmaps, interactive elements, etc.), their placement in the prefab, and the properties to be applied to these objects.

 The library loads and parses the file to retrieve the saved data.
 It then creates the main prefab object, generates all its child objects, positions them correctly, and sets the required properties.